HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 Does HMRC's opaque classification apply to all US LLCs?

-HMRC's classification is based on the legal characteristics of the entity, not on how many members it has or what state it was formed in.
-A single-member Wyoming LLC and a multi-member Delaware LLC both have limited liability, separate legal personality, and the ability to hold property — all characteristics that lead HMRC to classify them as opaque.
-The IRS distinction between single-member (disregarded) and multi-member (partnership) LLCs does not change HMRC's analysis.
-See INTM180010 for HMRC's approach.
+Yes.
+HMRC classifies based on legal characteristics, not member count or formation state.
+A single-member Wyoming LLC and a multi-member Delaware LLC both have limited liability, separate legal personality, and the ability to hold property.
+All roads lead to opaque.
+The IRS distinction between single-member (disregarded) and multi-member (partnership) does not factor into HMRC's analysis.
+See INTM180010.

 Can I elect to have HMRC treat my LLC as transparent?

-There is no UK equivalent of the US check-the-box election.
-HMRC classifies entities based on their legal characteristics under the law of the jurisdiction where they were formed.
-The founder cannot choose a different classification.
-Some tax advisors have argued for transparent treatment based on the specific terms of a particular LLC's operating agreement (for example, if the agreement removes limited liability protections), but this is an aggressive position and HMRC's published guidance does not support it.
+No. There is no UK equivalent of check-the-box.
+HMRC classifies based on legal characteristics under formation-state law, and you cannot opt into a different classification.
+Some advisors have argued for transparent treatment based on operating agreement terms (e.g., removing limited liability protections), but this is aggressive and HMRC's published guidance does not support it.

 What about the "transfer of assets abroad" anti-avoidance rules?

-The transfer of assets abroad legislation (ITA 2007, Sections 714-751) can apply when a UK resident transfers assets to a foreign entity and the entity accumulates income abroad.
-If the LLC retains profits (does not distribute them to the UK-resident member), HMRC may attribute the undistributed income to the member under these anti-avoidance rules.
-The "motive defence" — that the transfer was not for the purpose of avoiding UK tax — is available but difficult to establish when the entity is in a lower-tax jurisdiction and profits are being retained.
-This means that even the timing advantage of deferring UK tax by leaving profits in the LLC may not hold.
+The transfer of assets abroad legislation (ITA 2007, Sections 714-751) applies when a UK resident transfers assets to a foreign entity that accumulates income abroad.
+If your LLC retains profits instead of distributing them, HMRC can attribute the undistributed income to you under these rules.
+The "motive defence" exists but is hard to establish when the entity sits in a lower-tax jurisdiction and profits are piling up.
+So even the timing advantage of deferring UK tax by leaving money in the LLC may not hold.

 I already filed my Self Assessment treating LLC income as trading income.
 Do I need to amend?